vkolon01/SSC/README.md

 When the server is running it can be accessed by navigating to **http://localhost:3000** using a browser.

+The first time the system is launched, an administrator account is created.

+Username: **administrator**

+Password: **administrator**

+The password can later be changed.

 Testing module can be launched by typing **mocha** in the command line.